History of Las Vegas: Desegregation

-1970–1988: Explosive growth
+1970–2006: Rapid growth

 On a percentage basis, Las Vegas and Clark County experienced incredibly high growth rates starting in the 1930s and lasting until the late 2000s recession.
 During that period, the population of the city more than doubled in most decades.
 The rate slowed down in the 1970s with the decrease of the white birth rate, but never dropped below 60% (1980–1990), and even accelerated after 1990 due to immigration.

-By 2000, Las Vegas was the largest city founded in the 20th century, and by 2006 it was the 28th largest city in the U.S., with a population of 552,000 in the city and nearly 1.8 million in Clark County.
-The explosive growth resulted in rapid development of commercial and residential areas throughout the Las Vegas Valley.
-The strong boom in the resort business led to many new condominium developments all along the Strip and downtown area.
-Also urban sprawl development of single-family homes continued across the valley, building the areas of Henderson, North Las Vegas, Centennial Hills, and Summerlin.
-The rapid development and population growth both halted abruptly in the late 2000s recession.
+During the 1990s, the Las Vegas Valley was the fastest-growing metropolitan area in the U.S., the result of a megaresort boom along the Strip.
+Las Vegas was the largest city founded in the 20th century, and by 2006 it was the 28th largest city in the U.S., with a population of 552,000 in the city and nearly 1.8 million in Clark County.
+Heightened growth resulted in rapid development of commercial and residential areas throughout the Las Vegas Valley.
+Development and population growth were halted abruptly in the late 2000s recession.

-During this period of time, American author and journalist Hunter S. Thompson wrote and published his seminal novel Fear and Loathing in Las Vegas, detailing the experience of his 1971 trip to the city.

-On November 21, 1980, the MGM Grand Hotel and Casino suffered a devastating fire.
-A total of 85 people died and 785 were injured in what remains the worst disaster in Nevada history.
-The property eventually was sold and reopened as Bally's Las Vegas, and MGM moved south to Tropicana Avenue.

-1989–2014: The megaresort era
+Megaresort era

-The "Mafia/Rat Pack" Las Vegas of the mid-20th century came to a gradual end in the 1980s with the aging out of the World War II generation, the decline of organized crime elements, and the rise of baby boomer entrepreneurs who began a new chapter in the city's history, the so-called megaresort era.
-Las Vegas began to become a more commercialized, family-oriented place with large corporations coming to own the hotels, casinos, and nightclubs in place of Mafia bosses.
-The megaresort era kicked off in 1989 with the construction of The Mirage.
-Built by developer Steve Wynn, it was the first resort built with money from Wall Street, selling $630 million in junk bonds.
-Its 3,044 rooms, each with gold tinted windows, set a new standard for Vegas luxury and attracted tourists in droves, leading to additional financing and rapid growth on the Las Vegas Strip.
-More landmark hotels and other structures were razed to make way for ever-larger and more opulent resorts including:
+The "Mafia/Rat Pack" Las Vegas of the mid-20th century came to a gradual end in the 1980s with the aging out of the World War II generation, the decline of organized crime elements, and the rise of baby boomer entrepreneurs who began a new chapter in the city's history, the corporate era.
+In 1967, Nevada passed the Corporate Gaming Act, which gave rise to corporate ownership of casinos, by removing financial background checks previously required of all shareholders in gaming license applications.
+The new law attracted corporate investors to Las Vegas, with profound effect.
+The city became a commercialized, family-oriented place, with large corporations acquiring hotels, casinos, and nightclubs in place of Mafia bosses.